-MP is used to power special abilities, much the same way as gasoline is used to power cars.
-Every character has an MP score, whether or not they have the ability to cast spells, or any other special abilities.
+MP is used to power magic, much the same way as gasoline is used to power cars.
+Every character has an MP score, whether or not they have the ability to cast magic spells.

 Characters begin the game with 10 MP.
 Those capable of casting spells must choose which attribute is tied to their magical talents, and they can add the score of that attribute to their total MP.